 There are times when life feels overwhelming.
 Our thoughts race, our bodies tighten, and the ground beneath us seems to shift.
-In those moments, it can be difficult to feel present or safe.
+In those moments, it can be hard to feel present or safe.

-Grounding techniques are simple yet powerful tools that help bring you back to the here and now.
-They work by reconnecting you with your body and senses, offering a way to steady yourself when emotions or thoughts feel out of control.
+Grounding techniques are simple yet powerful tools that help you reconnect with your body and senses.
+They bring your attention back to the present, steadying you when emotions or thoughts feel out of control.

 At Hammock Counselling, we often teach grounding as part of therapy.
-It’s a practical way to calm the nervous system and regain stability, especially during periods of anxiety, stress, or emotional overwhelm.
+It’s a practical way to restore calm and stability — especially during periods of anxiety, stress, or emotional overwhelm.

 Why Grounding Matters

-Research suggests that grounding can help reduce anxiety and intrusive thoughts by shifting focus to sensory experience and activating the body’s relaxation response (1, 2).
+Research shows grounding can help reduce anxiety and intrusive thoughts by activating the body’s relaxation response (1, 2).

 People often use grounding when they: